+Born in Port-au-Prince, Haiti, in 1957, Michaëlle Jean comes to Canada in 1968 with her parents, one of thousands of families fleeing the dictatorial regime of François Duvalier.
+She experiences the great trials of a forced exile, what it means to start from scratch, to rebuild oneself.
 Quebec becomes her new homeland.
-At the Université de Montréal, after a Bachelor of Arts in modern literature and languages (Italian and Spanish), she completes her Master's in Comparative Literature and teaches Italian language and literature.
+At the Université de Montréal, she earns a Bachelor of Arts in modern literature and languages (Italian and Spanish).
+She is so gifted that she is entrusted with teaching Italian language and literature for two years, while pursuing with equal success her Master's in Comparative Literature.
 Three scholarships allow her to pursue her studies at the University of Perugia, the University of Florence, and the Catholic University of Milan.
-Ms. Jean is fluent in five languages: French, English, Italian, Spanish, Creole, and she reads Portuguese.
+Michaëlle Jean is fluent in five languages: French, Haitian Creole, English, Italian, Spanish, and she reads Portuguese.

 Starting in her 20s and for over 10 years, Michaëlle Jean is active within the Quebec women’s movement, working tirelessly to help build a vast network with hundreds of emergency shelters for battered women and their children.
 The network will spread throughout Quebec into other Canadian provinces.